j-stach/sudoku-primes/README.md

 ### How I work
 I create a numeric system using the argument as the digital base, representing digits greater than 9 as a letter between "A" and "T".<br>
-Then I generate a square matrix up to the "zenith" digit, which is the greatest single digit in the number system.<br>
+Next I generate a square matrix up to the "zenith" digit, which is the greatest single digit in the number system.<br>
-I multiply each row by each column, using the mod (%) of the zenith to calculate the digit sum for each product.<br>
+Then I multiply each row by each column, using the mod (%) of the zenith to calculate the digit sum for each product.<br>
 Finally I assign each digit a color from a gradient that corresponds to its relative value, and print the matrix of color-coded digit sums.<br>